 - I would also like to have the computer and printer close, but not in the same room.
 A small tech office would be perfect in the next room to my studio, so that I could connect speakers and listen to podcasts while I work and also check e-mail and blog friends

 This is a plan anyway, and plans and dreams are good.
-Maybe sometimes better than reality.
-I don’t know, but I’ll be back soon with more inspiration for rooms, walls and crafty people.
+Maybe sometimes better than reality, when it comes to Dream Studio spaces… I don’t know, but I’ll be back soon with more inspiration for rooms, walls and crafty people.

 Take care ya’ all!